 - If using a glass cleaner ensure you only spray the cleaner onto a cloth or onto some paper towel and wipe down like that.
 NEVER spray the glass.
 The cleaner may get onto the fire rope and then this gets damaged.

-- If the glass is very black then check the wood.
-It is likely wet or unseasoned.
-You can buy a wood moisture meter if you want to check.
+- If the glass is very black then check the pellet.
+It is likely wet or of poor quality.

 - With black glass, you need to clean this before burning again otherwise you risk cooking the black grime onto your glass.
 Cleaning can be done with a piece of newspaper or kitchen towel that is damp.
 Dip this into the very fine ash that you get after your fireplace has burnt (make sure not to burn yourself if the ash is still hot).
 Using the ash on the glass rub the black off.

 - Then wipe the glass down with a damp cloth or more kitchen towel.

 - Take care when disposing of the ashes.
 These can take a long time to cool down.

 - Ensure you regularly check the fire rope, seals and pipes for damage.
 Most important is the fire rope on the doors.
 This needs to seal properly.

 - Just like a car, certain parts of your fireplace may need to be replaced over time (fire rope, vermiculite boards most commonly).